Kaliningrad: Sports

-During 2006 to 2013, the Dynamo-Yantar men's volleyball club played in the Russian men's volleyball Championship.
+From 2006 to 2013, the Dynamo-Yantar men's volleyball club played in the Russian men's volleyball Championship.
 They played their home games at the Yantarny Sports Palace, which can accommodate over 7,000 spectators.
 From 2010, Yantarny had regularly hosted matches of the Russian men's national volleyball team in the FIVB Volleyball World League and the FIVB Volleyball World Grand Prix.

 In the past, the city was also represented by the football clubs of West, Baltika-2 and FC Baltika-Tarko Kaliningrad, as well as the rugby club West Zvezda (winner of the 1994 Russian Cup, prize winner of the 1994 and 1995 Russian championships).
 The football club Volna Kaliningrad took part in the third tier of the 2000 Lithuanian championship, LF II Lyga, and won in the western zone (22 games: 20 wins, 2 draws, goal difference 101–9).

-Since November 2013, the city has had an American football team called Amber Hawks.
+Since November 2013, the city has had an American football team called the Amber Hawks.
 In 2015, the Amber Hawks reached the semifinals of the Polish League 8x8.
 In 2016, Amber Hawks took the silver medal of the prestigious Eastern League of American Football (VLAF).

-In June 2014 the Kaliningrad Regional Hockey League (KRHL) was created.
+In June 2014, the Kaliningrad Regional Hockey League (KRHL) was created.
 League competition is the official championship of the Kaliningrad region of hockey.

-In 2018 Kaliningrad hosted some games of the World Cup.
+In 2018, Kaliningrad hosted some games of the FIFA World Cup.

-On 9 April 2018 the creation of a women's volleyball team, the "Lokomotiv Kaliningrad Region" was announced.
-At the end of the 2018–2019 season the club took the second place in the Russian Championship, losing one point to the leader team, the WVC Dynamo Moscow.
+On 9 April 2018, the creation of a women's volleyball team, the "Lokomotiv Kaliningrad Region", was announced.
+At the end of the 2018–2019 season, the club took second place in the Russian Championship, losing one point to the leader team, the WVC Dynamo Moscow.